kylefohrman/faceviewer/README.md

 ![Demo](https://user-images.githubusercontent.com/42983161/116212557-f1a05a80-a712-11eb-91e8-7fffe46ece09.gif)

-Please note that the objloader and vboindexer must be moved placed in the common file before running.
+Please note that the objloader and vboindexer must be placed in the common file before running.

 -Fohrman, Kyle